Learn how to cook large amounts of food for crowds of people

 Before you start to cook in large quantities you need a place to store your food.
 If you are cooking meat or fish then you need large enough refrigeration to store the meat before cooking.
 It’s also a good idea to have a thermometer to check the fridge is at a safe temperature, as fridges don’t always give accurate readings.

 If you are cooking for over 100 people then you will also need adequate storage space for dried goods such as pasta and rice and fruit and vegetables.

-Making food for a large number of people is obviously different to cooking for a family of 4 which means you need specialised types of equipment.
+Making food for a large number of people is obviously different from cooking for a family of 4 which means you need specialized types of equipment.